How to See a Doctor in Spain as a Tourist

 Public ER waiting times in tourist areas during peak season can be long: 3–6 hours for non-urgent triage levels is common.
 If your symptoms are clearly non-life-threatening, the public ER is rarely the fastest option.

-2. Private hospital or clinic
+2. What is a private hospital or clinic like?

 Spain has a strong private healthcare sector — names you'll recognise include Quirónsalud, HM Hospitales, Hospiten, Vithas, and dozens of regional groups.
 Private clinics offer: